Spring nor'easter targets Northeast with heavy snow, winds | New Country 923

 “I’m outside all day long.
 So having the weather constantly fluctuating has driven me a little mad,” she said on Philadelphia’s South Street.
 “Mother Nature, let’s get some warm weather!”

-On the ground, Amtrak said it would scale back service on the Northeast corridor and some states banned certain types of trucks from major highways.
+On the ground, Amtrak scaled back service on the Northeast corridor and some states banned certain types of trucks from major highways.